redis-developer/hentry-server/README.md

 ![https://i.imgur.com/TlCaJbc.png](https://i.imgur.com/TlCaJbc.png)

-- Hentry Server is written in typescript with modern tooling to quickly prototype the application.
+- Hentry Server is written in typescript with modern tooling to quickly prototype and debug the application.
 - The server is available on docker hub as yashkumarverma[](https://hub.docker.com/repository/docker/yashkumarverma/hentry-server)/hentry-server
 - Connects to reddismod instance and ensures that connection with json and timeseries module is made.
 - Provides routes for team formation, team joining, device registration, fetching all timeseries data and polling for updates in timeseries data.